fullstackenviormentss/app-malicious-domains/README.md

 }
 ```

-Notes:
+* A label of 1 means the domains is predicted malicious.
+* A label of 0 means the loan is predicted legitimate (not malicious).
 * class1Prob is 0.679.
 This is the probability a domain is malicious.
 * The threshold is the max-F1 calculated for the model, in this case approximately 0.5.
-* A label of 1 means the domains is predicted malicious.
-* A label of 0 means the loan is predicted legitimate (not malicious).

 ## Performance